mew-mo/SUMMATIVE-02/readme.md

 * **Sass:** In the past, I have used Koala to watch my SCSS files and convert them into CSS.
 While functional, it was always a touch buggy- using Gulp to watch my SCSS and convert it saved on time greatly as I wasn't relying on an individual application and it runs through the terminal instantly on save without any hassle.
 This is also closer to an industry standard way of writing SCSS compared to Koala.
 1,665 companies use gulp, showcasing how it is an industry standard tool utilised professionally for a similar purpose of making workflow more efficient.

+#### Chrome Inspector :ski:
+The chrome inspector was extremely helpful, as the errors it throws in the console are sometimes undetected by the gulp linter.
+Using the two in collaboration with each other enabled me to most efficiently weed out issues and figure out problems as I worked.
+The inspector was particularly handy for checking if the html file was altering as I'd expected it to, and checking when functions were firing.
+This made my work process much more efficient, giving me clues or direct nods to where issues lie throughout the coding process.

 #### Node.js and npm :ski:
 Node.js is a hugely popular open-source platform for executing JS server-side (back-end).
 It is absolutely an industry standard tool, used by huge companies such as Netflix, LinkedIn and Paypal.
 I personally used node.js in order to access npm installs, which greatly decreased the amount of time I had to spend searching for specific plugins or libraries as I could download them straight into my project using the 'npm i' command- this follows best practices as I didn't waste any time and was able to have quick, easy access to all the files I needed.